-- 3. From the left-side pane, select the name of the user(s) to add, and then click the right arrow or double-click the name to transfer it to the right-side pane.
-Add all users on the left-side pane by clicking the double right arrow. - 4.
-Click the [Save] button to save any changes... - ...or click [Cancel] to close without saving.
+3. From the left-side pane, select the name of the user(s) to add, and then click the right arrow or double-click the name to transfer it to the right-side pane.
+Add all users on the left-side pane by clicking the double right arrow.